github/docs/content/pages/quickstart.md

 ---
 title: Quickstart for GitHub Pages
 intro: 'You can use {% data variables.product.prodname_pages %} to showcase some open source projects, host a blog, or even share your résumé.
-This guide will help get you started on creating your next website.'
+This guide will help get you started on creating your next websi
-allowTitleToDifferFromFilename: true
-versions:
-  fpt: '*'
-  ghes: '*'
-  ghae: '*'
-  ghec: '*'
-type: quick_start
 topics:
   - Pages
 shortTitle: Quickstart